openimis/openimis_docs/web_app_vb_user_manual.rst

   `Image 1 - User Login`

 Use the provided Login Name and Password, and click on the button Login.
-If successful, the system will re-direct to the Home Page (:ref:`image2`).
+If successful, the system will re-direct to the Home Page (:ref:`Image 2<image2>`).

 .. _image2:
 .. figure:: /img/user_manual/image2.png